joysdev/joysdev.github.io/_posts/2024-06-21-34th-Day-of-100-Commits.md

 Re-cloned beginnersmind and I have all my files back on local, but now I see a file identical to my github pages in there, just without all the other files that are still in my real joysdev.github.io.
 Now I see in my gui, all my other repos are there as files too, also empty.
 The changes I made to odin-recipes are missing in my actual odin-recipes files.

 I feel so lost-I don't know where I went so wrong or how to fix it.
-And dissatisfied to have spent almost two hours trying to untangle this mess and not have gotten anywhere.
+And dissatisfied to have spent almost two hours trying to untangle this mess and not have gotten anywhere, mor having reached my goal to commit more than a post.

-Back to lessons tomorrow.
+I need to get ready for a healthy bedtime.
+I'll try again tomorrow.